Japan Air Lines Flight 2: Investigation

-According to the NTSB report, Captain Asoh failed to follow the published Japan Airlines procedures to perform an autopilot-controlled descent from the Woodside Vortac and subsequent automatic-coupled approach on ILS.
+According to the NTSB report, Asoh failed to follow the published Japan Air Lines procedures to perform an autopilot-controlled descent from the Woodside Vortac and subsequent automatic-coupled approach on ILS.
 Had the procedure been followed, the localizer first would be coupled, then the flight director/autopilot coupling system would permit the glide slope to be captured.
-According to his statement, Captain Asoh did not set the autopilot for ILS capture until the aircraft had descended to an altitude of 2500 ft, when it was already below the required glide slope.
+According to his statement, Asoh did not set the autopilot for ILS capture until the aircraft had descended to an altitude of 2500 ft, when it was already below the required glide slope.
 In-cockpit instruments then should have been sufficient to warn the crew, more than three minutes before the water landing.
 Other JAL crews reported they were not trained in the use of the Sperry Flight Director System, resulting in revisions to the training program for flight crews.
 In addition, the language barrier between the commanding pilot and first officer could have been a contributing cause, as there was apparently insufficient "understanding, coordination, and confidence between crewmembers that the pilot flying the aircraft reacts to the other pilot's calls in a manner much the same as if he himself is looking through the other's eyes."

 The "Asoh defense"

-When asked by the NTSB about the landing, Captain Asoh reportedly replied, "As you Americans say, I fucked up."
+When asked by the NTSB about the landing, Asoh reportedly replied, "As you Americans say, I fucked up."
 In his 1988 book The Abilene Paradox, author Jerry B. Harvey termed this frank acceptance of blame the "Asoh defense", and the story and term have been taken up by a number of other management theorists.